libreswitch/ops/docs/layer3_interface_cli.md

 ### show interface

 #### Syntax
-Under privileged mode.
+Enter the following syntax under the privileged mode.

 `show interface [brief | mgmt]`

 #### Description
-This command displays information for the interfaces, including statistics, configuration and interface state.
+This command displays information for the interfaces, including the statistics, the configuration, and the interface state.

 #### Authority
 Operator.